AI agents can coordinate beyond human scale: Results

-Here $s_i$ is the opinion of agent $i$ and we adopt the convention that the first opinion corresponds to $s_i=+1$, while the second to $s_i=-1$ (i.e. in favor and against the norm).
-We also introduce $N_{1}$ and $N_{2}$ as the number of agents supporting opinion $1$ and $2$, respectively, while $N$ is the total number of agents.
-In these terms we can define the consensus level $C=|m|$ that quantifies the level of agreement among individuals.
-Full consensus corresponds to $C=1$, while $C=0$ means that the system is split in two groups of equal size and different opinion.
-Three scenarios can happen in the evolution of $C(t)$: \begin{itemize} \item $C$ can converge to 1 ($m$ converges to $\pm1$), meaning that all agents are aligned and consensus is reached; \item $C$ can oscillate around a value greater (smaller) than $0$ without ever reaching $1$.
-In this case a partial consensus is reached, but not as a collective. \item if $C$ keeps fluctuating around zero, consensus is completely absent and the group is constantly in a disordered state. \end{itemize}
+Here $s_i$ is the opinion of agent $i$, the first opinion is $s_i=+1$ and the second is $s_i=-1$ (i.e., in favor and against the first option). $N_{+}$ and $N_{-}$ are the number of agents supporting the first and second opinion respectively, while $N$ is the total number of agents.
+In these terms we can define the coordination level $C=|m|$ that quantifies the level of agreement among agents.
+Full coordination corresponds to $C=1$, while $C=0$ means that the system is split in two groups of equal size and opposite opinion, thus coordination in absent.
+Partial coordination is achieved for intermediate values.

-We show in Fig.~\ref{fig:plot1} the evolution of the consensus level for five different models and a group size of $N=50$ LLM agents.
-We also show the boxplot of $C(t=10)$ over $20$ realizations.
-The two most advanced models we considered, Claude 3 Opus and GPT-4 Turbo, reach consensus in all simulations, which corresponds to $|m|=1$ in the boxplot.
-Conversely, smaller models (Llama 3 70b, Claude 3 Haiku and GPT-3.5 Turbo) do not reach consensus in any of the simulations and only reach partial levels of agreement with $|m|<0.5$.
+We show in Fig.~\ref{fig:plot2} the evolution of the coordination level in societies of $N=50$ agents and five different models, where the boxplot shows $C(t=10)$ over $20$ realizations.
+The two most advanced models considered, Claude 3 Opus and GPT-4 Turbo, coordinate in all simulations, which corresponds to $|m|=1$ in the boxplot.
+On the other hand, less advanced models (Claude 3 Haiku and GPT-3.5 Turbo) do not reach coordination in any of the simulations and show an erratic behavior in their coordination level.
+Finally, Llama 3 70B, a model with intermediate capabilities, shows a clear tendency toward full coordination but does not reach within 10 iterations.